visgl/deck.gl/docs/attribute-management.md

 ## Overview

-deck.gl layers were designed with "data flow architectures" like React in mind.
+deck.gl layers were designed to be used with a Reactive programming paradigm.
 The challenge is of course that in the "reactive" model, every change to application state causes a full rerender, while in WebGL, potentially huge memory buffers describing the geometry (so called "vertex attributes",